Your Cart is EmptyContinue Shopping

 Clarify The Hair

-It’s essential to clarify low porosity hair from time to time in order to see hair growth.
+It’s essential to clarify low porosity hair from time to time in order to see hair length.
 Hair products tend to sit on top of rather than absorb into low porosity hair and build up over time.
-This build-up can end up blocking the hair follicles and stunt your hair’s ability to grow.
+This build-up can end up blocking the hair follicles and stunt your hair’s ability to retain length.
 Keep this from happening by clarifying your hair with a special rinse or clarifying shampoo.
 Our specially designed shampoo for curly hair allows for deep cleaning that breaks up build-up and helps prevent it in the future.

 Go Easy on Protein

 Protein is often thought of as a very good thing when it comes to how to fix high porosity hair, but (and this is a big but) low porosity hair is highly sensitive to protein, and too much of it can be devastating.
 Low porosity hair, which already has tight, tough cuticles, can become stiff and fragile when protein, which is supposed to strengthen the hair cuticle, is added to the mix.
-While some protein products are known to help hair growth, be careful with how many and how often you use them.
+While some protein products are known to help hair health, be careful with how many and how often you use them.
 Only treat your hair with protein-rich products every so often, and consider diluting the mixture when you do.

 Try A Pre-Poo

 Pre-shampooing your hair can have a drastic effect on the softness and shine of your hair.
 Use a lightweight oil-based product that will penetrate your hair, such as our Pre-Shampoo with Mongongo Oil, before shampooing or even wetting your hair.
-A pre-poo will moisturize your hair and prevent it from snapping when you jump into a hot shower, thus protecting the strands and enabling them to grow long and strong.
+A pre-poo will moisturize your hair and prevent it from snapping when you jump into a hot shower, thus protecting the strands and enabling them to get long and strong.

 Protect it While You Sleep